aarron-lee/legion-go-tricks/README.md

 ### Known bugs

-- Bazzite - FPS limiters, VRR, etc, aren't fully functional or working correctly
-  - this is due to new gamescope, as a workaround you can use the 04/27 bazzite image, which has the old version of gamescope
 - Occasionally steam game mode will flash white
   - seems to be related to autoVRAM, recommend disabling autoVRAM and set 6GB or 8GB VRAM in the bios
 - suspend-resume quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so, but not all the time.
   - sometimes using the [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled can help with this issue
   - sometimes temporarily increase TDP to a high value fixes the sound problem
-- HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
-  - If you see an extra Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
-You can leave the controllers attached when you do this.
-  - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller
+- occasionally, steam will register the attached controller as player 2 even when no other controller is attached
-    - if you still have a controller issue, reorder the controller from player 2 to player 1 in the QAM. sometimes it registers as player 2 even when no other controller is attached
+  - reorder the controller from player 2 to player 1 in the QAM.
 - user reports say wifi has lower download speeds on Linux vs Windows
 - alternative resolutions while in desktop mode are buggy/broken
   - instead of changing resolution, change scaling for to enlarge/shrink UI elements